 You’ve all seen rhubarb sitting there this time of year in the produce section with its raspberry red colored stalks.
 But do you ever purchase a bunch?
 If you’re like most people, aside from an occasional strawberry rhubarb pie you’ve never really given rhubarb a chance.
-Here, in the Paula Deen test kitchen we are all raving about rhubarb and armed with a little knowledge and four new recipes, we hope to have you reaching for rhubarb on your next grocery visit!
+We are all raving about rhubarb and armed with a little knowledge and these four great recipes, we hope to have you reaching for rhubarb on your next grocery visit!

 The earliest records of the rhubarb plant are from China and date back as far as 2700 BC.
 At the time, it was cultivated for it’s medicinal purposes (as a purgative for cleansing the bowels).
 Marco Polo learned of the rhubarb rhizome on his travels in China and was instrumental in bringing it to Europe.
 The first records of rhubarb in America were around 1790 from an unnamed gardener in Maine who obtained the root stock from Europe.
 It was then introduced to growers in Massachusetts and it’s popularity spread so much that by 1822 it was sold in produce markets throughout the region.
 Although considered a vegetable, a New York court decided in 1947 that since rhubarb was used in the United States as a fruit, it would be counted as a fruit for the purposes of regulations and tax duties paid.